 Muffy MacKenzie is excited and honored to be a member of such a great team supporting awesome people and their visions in our community!
-Muffy feels very fortunate to have taken a non-traditional path over the years after coming to Ann Arbor to attend U of M way back when.
-Studying in Scotland, busking in Europe, living and teaching in Kenya and Korea, studying law in Detroit, and running her own business, are some of the grand adventures that have open her mind to the awesomeness of people and cultures in our world.
+Muffy feels very fortunate to have taken a non-traditional path over the years and has been on some grand adventures that have open her mind to the awesomeness of people and cultures in our world.
 She is now sharing her life with her husband Dick Beedon and daughter Frances, and shares her joys, challenges and sorrows with wonderful family and friends.
 Muffy is a mediator, facilitator and board member for the Dispute Resolution Center of Washtenaw and Livingston Counties and is very passionate about helping individuals, students, families and communities find creative, workable and peaceful solutions for their challenges.

 TRUSTEE EMERITUS AND FOUNDER: